Windows Calculator: History

 A simple arithmetic calculator was first included with Windows 1.0.

 In Windows 3.0, a scientific mode was added, which included exponents and roots, logarithms, factorial-based functions, trigonometry (supports radian, degree and gradians angles), base conversions (2, 8, 10, 16), logic operations, statistical functions such as single variable statistics and linear regression.

 Windows 9x and Windows NT 4.0

-Until Windows 95, it uses an IEEE 754-1985 double-precision floating-point, and the highest representable number by the calculator is 2^{1024}, which is slightly above 10^{308} (≈1.80 × 10^{308}).
+Until Windows 95, it used an IEEE 754-1985 double-precision floating-point, and the highest representable number by the calculator was 2^{1024}, which is slightly above 10^{308} (≈1.80 × 10^{308}).

 In Windows 98 and later, it uses an arbitrary-precision arithmetic library, replacing the standard IEEE floating point library.
 It offers bignum precision for basic operations (addition, subtraction, multiplication, division) and 32 digits of precision for advanced operations (square root, transcendental functions).
 The largest value that can be represented on the Windows Calculator is currently <10^{10,000} and the smallest is 10^{−9,999}.
 (Also ! calculates the gamma function which is defined over all real numbers, only excluding the negative integers).